The self-paced course designed to help you setup & use Quickbooks Online to manage the money in your boutique.

 10. Asset Sales and Purchase Records:

-• If you paid over $1,500 for any item that you expect to use for over a 12 month period, you may need to list it as an asset in your bookkeeping records.
+• If you paid over $2,500 for any item that you expect to use for over a 12 month period, you may need to list it as an asset in your bookkeeping records.
 You can provide any receipts for these purchases to have a tax preparer review and help determine if you can expense & deduct it all in the current year, or if the cost of that item will need to be spread out and depreciated over several years.

 11. Tax Forms:

-• Any tax forms received or issued, such as 1099-Ks from payment processors and 1099s issued to independent service providers or landlords
+• Any tax forms received or issued, such as 1099-Ks from payment processors and 1099s you issued to independent service providers or landlords

 • NOTE: You do NOT need to wait for these forms to file your taxes.
 You can simply use your own bookkeeping records to report your income, but you should double-check the 1099’s are accurate as they come in.